-Certain investments in debt instruments have been classified as FVTOCI as they are held within a business model whose objective is both to collect the contractual cash flows and to sell the debt instruments, and they have contractual cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Certain investments in debt instruments had been classified as FVTOCI in the previous financial year as they were held within a business model whose objective was both to collect the contractual cash flows and to sell the debt instruments, and they had contractual cash flows that were solely payments of principal and interest on the principal amount outstanding.

 The fair values of the unquoted equity shares are determined based on the net asset values of these investments which approximate the fair values.
 The fair values of the quoted equity shares and debt securities are determined based on market prices at the end of the reporting period.
-The quoted debt securities bear fixed interest ranging from 5.0% to 5.2% per annum and mature in 2024 and 2025.
+The debt securities bear fixed interest rate at 5.0% (2021: rates ranging from 5.0% to 5.2%) per annum and mature in 2025 (2021: 2024 and 2025).